adeoke/django-quarantine-workout-graphql/README.md

 }
 ```

-# High level acceptance criteria
+# High-level acceptance criteria

-In order to flesh out the functionality of the API I used the following criteria (you can assume your
+To flesh out the functionality of the API I used the following criteria (you can assume your
 own implied criteria from the ones listed here).

-1. Any user is able to retrieve all workouts.
+1. Any user can retrieve all workouts.
 2. A workout is a collection of exercises that match the filtered criteria.
 3. Performing a workout query request, without any filtering returns all the exercises in the response data.
 5. Only an authenticated user can create an exercise.
 6. Only an authenticated user can create a review.
-7. Performing a query request to levels returns all levels (provided a sub field is specified).
+7. Performing a query request to levels returns at all levels (provided a subfield is specified).
 8. Performing a query request to bodyparts returns all the body parts.
 9. Performing a query request to equipment returns all the equipment types.
 9. Performing a query request to reviews returns all the reviews.